Biden Tries to Keep Wisconsin Voters' Attention on Trump's Pandemic Response

-Joe Biden on Monday visited the key battleground state of Wisconsin, where Covid-19 cases have surged recently, to bear down hard on his criticism of President Donald Trump’s handling of the pandemic, even as the president has turned his attention to the vacancy on the Supreme Court.
+Joe Biden on Monday visited the key battleground state of Wisconsin, where COVID-19 cases have surged recently, to bear down hard on his criticism of President Donald Trump’s handling of the pandemic, even as the president has turned his attention to the vacancy on the Supreme Court, NBC News reports.

 Biden’s trip to an aluminum foundry in Manitowoc, about 70 miles north of Milwaukee, was his second to Wisconsin in recent weeks, underscoring the attention his campaign has begun devoting to the state.
 Earlier this month, Biden visited Kenosha, the site of the police shooting of Jacob Blake and ensuing unrest, earlier this month.
 His running mate, Sen. Kamala Harris, D-Calif., also visited Kenosha earlier this month.